 Talk about a flavor explosion!

-If you like your onion rings extra crispy, then do a double dredge.
+If you like them extra crispy, then do a double dredge.

 That just means carefully taking each ring that’s been coated with buttermilk, and then the flour mixture, and just repeat the process.

 Bring a pot (or a deep fryer) of oil (vegetable works just fine) to 365° F.

 Then carefully drop 5 or 6 breaded rings into the oil.

 Don’t overcrowd the pan.
 Once cooked, you can keep them in a warm oven until the entire batch is fried.

 These steak house onion rings are nothing short of amazing.